A natural extension of Markov processes and applications to singular SDEs: Introduction and the main results

-The rest of the paper is structured as follows.
-In the remaining of this section we motivate and state our main results, organizing them in three subsections: in Subsection 1.1 we recall the SDEs under consideration together with several previously known results which are needed in this paper; then we present our new results (Theorems \ref{thm 3.4} and \ref{thm 3.16}) which answer to the problem of the 'bad' starting points.
-Subsection 1.2 is devoted to a general result (Theorem \ref{thm 2.2}) which is of self interest, concerning the extension of the state space of a Markov process, where most of the potential theoretical techniques occur.
+Concerning the structure of this paper, we would like to mention that instead of starting with the general result on natural extensions of Markov processes and then look at the applications to S(P)DEs, we preferred to do it the other way around, with the hope that the reader would naturally be led from concrete difficulties arising from singular SDEs, to the importance of considering the general problem of extending the state space of a Markov process.
+Concretely, the remainder of this section is structured in three subsections: In Subsection 1.1 we recall the SDEs under consideration together with several known results which are needed in this paper; then we present our new results (\thnameref{thm 3.4} and \thnameref{thm 3.16}), which in particular solve the left over problems of the 'bad' starting points in \cite{DaRo02a, DaRo02b}.
+Subsection 1.2 is devoted to the general result (Theorem \ref{thm 2.2}) concerning the extension of the state space of a Markov process, where most of the potential theoretic techniques occur.
 We emphasize that the main result of this subsection is the key instrument used to prove the results of the first subsection.
-In Subsection 1.3, as an other application of the abstract results from Subsection 1.2, we offer a possible strategy of constructing right processes from Dirichlet forms, so that they can start in a natural way from all points of the state space, thus avoiding the trivial modification which is usually performed (see Corollary \ref{coro 3.1}).
+In Subsection 1.3, as another application of the general results from Subsection 1.2, we apply our technique of natural extension to construct right processes from (generalized) Dirichlet forms, so that they can start in a natural way from all points of the state space, thus avoiding the trivial modification which is usually implemented (see Corollary \ref{coro 3.1}).

 Section 2 contains the proofs of the results stated in Section 1, and it is again organized in three subsections, corresponding to those from Section 1.